lumidenoir/simba/README.md

    ```bash
    poetry run python manage.py runserver
    ```
----

 ## Usage

+- Create a superuser with `python manage.py createsuperuser`
+- Create an user id at `http://127.0.0.1:8000/admin`.
 - Access the application at `http://127.0.0.1:8000/`.
 - Add items and manage inventory via the admin panel or UI.
 - Process sales and generate bills with individual item discounts.
 - Use the "View Sales" section to manage refunds for eligible purchases.
 - View restocking view to ensure stock availability.

----

 ## Local PDF Storage

-- All generated bills are saved as PDFs in the `bills/` folder.
+- All generated bills are saved as PDFs in the `bill/` folder.
 - Easily access or print past bills from the storage.

----

 ## Future Enhancements

 - Integration of sales analysis charts.
 - Enhanced reporting features for business insights.

----

 ## Contributing

 - Fork the repository and submit a pull request for new features or bug fixes.
 - For major changes, open an issue to discuss your ideas.

----

-## License

-This project is licensed under the MIT License.y